San Diego, CA (PRWEB) April 12, 2013

 According to Creditnet, some rewards credit cards specialize in bonus cash on purchases made at stand-alone grocery stores and gas stations.
 So for consumers that constantly find themselves on the road and in the grocery store, credit cards for gas and groceries can lend to some serious savings over the course of a year.

 Creditnet took into consideration the bonus cash back opportunities available for gas and groceries, a card's spending limits, and other credit card perks like 0 percent interest periods when crafting its list of 2014's best credit cards for gas and groceries.

-This card does require an annual fee of $75 and is reserved for consumers with excellent credit.
-But for those consumers who are credit-worthy and make a majority of purchases each month on gas and groceries, this cash back option is as lucrative as any in 2014.
+This card has no annual fee, and it reports to all 3 major credit bureaus each month.
+For those consumers who make a majority of purchases each month on gas and groceries, this cash back option is as lucrative as any in 2014.

 While this card isn't currently offering bonus cash back on gas and groceries, past 5 percent bonus categories that rotate each quarter have included similar cash back opportunities.
 Currently, homeowners can take advantage of 5 percent cash back on up to $1,500 in purchases made this quarter at home improvement stores when they enroll.

 Discover hasn't announced the cash back bonus categories that begin July 1st, so cardholders can stay tuned for a May 1st announcement to find out what their "Summer Fun" categories will include.

 Along with an excellent cash back program, this card has no annual fee, no interest on new purchases and balance transfers for 14 months, and 1 percent cash back on all non-bonus purchases.